-Assuming that the Coulomb gauge does not have singular contributions from the self energy at higher orders, we may take the $z\to\infty$ limit in Eq.~\eqref{PLCDiag} without problems.
-The contribution from the adjoint self energy becomes exponentially suppressed, and the Polyakov loop correlator is given by the exponential of the singlet free energy alone.
+Assuming that the Coulomb gauge does not have singular contributions from the self-energy at higher orders, we may take the $z\to\infty$ limit in Eq.~\eqref{PLCDiag} without problems.
+The contribution from the adjoint free energy becomes exponentially suppressed, and the Polyakov loop correlator is given by the exponential of the singlet free energy alone.